Minotaur-class ironclad: Design

 They were originally intended to mount forty Armstrong 110-pounder breech-loading guns on the main deck, with ten more on pivot mountings on the upper deck.
 The failure of these guns in service led to a complete re-evaluation of their armament, with a concomitant delay in the arming of the whole class.
 The ships were armed with a combination of 9-inch muzzle-loading rifles (MLR) on metal carriages and 7-inch MLRs on rope-worked carriages.
 In a moderate swell these 7-inch guns were virtually unworkable, making the Minotaurs both the heaviest and the worst armed of the Victorian battleships.

-The Minotaurs were poor sailors, never exceeding a speed under sail of about 9.5 kn with all sail set and a favourable wind.
-They were, in spite of the number of masts they exhibited, the most sluggish of all British ironclads under sail.
-They were regarded as good sea-boats, and were considered to be among the steadiest ships in the battle-fleet.
-They were slow in manoeuvre under hand-steering, but were regarded as good after steam steering was fitted.